lucasjellema/quick-oci-object-manager-browser-extension/README.md

 6. Images and files from web pages can be uploaded directly via context menu
 7. Upload progress and success notifications are displayed in real-time

+For a detailed visualization of the extension's architecture and component interactions, see the [Architecture Document](architecture.md).

 ## Installation

 ### From Source